 As we learn the positive and negative emotions of each part ourselves, we’re able to quickly become aware of our emotions when they appear, and work with our energy to transform and restore balance.

-Part of Lee’s workshop will be focused on teaching more about the intellectual framework for emotions, but much of it will be dedicated to learning the real-world skills that will allow us to flourish.
-The workshop will be recorded, and all participants will have lifetime access for continual learning forever into the future.
+Part of Lee’s workshop focusses on teaching more about the intellectual framework for emotions, but much of it is dedicated to learning the real-world skills that will allow us to flourish.

 You know the importance of emotional balance, and now you have an opportunity to cultivate it!

-Care to join us?
-Learn More and Register Here
+Care to join Lee?
+Learn More and Buy Now